 The Art Department

 On your tour you’ll come across the incredible Hogwarts Castle model.
 A team of 86 artists and crewmembers built the first version of the castle, which was enhanced with digital effects to create the unforgettably realistic views of the school.
 With 2,500 fibre optic lights, which flicker to give the illusion of students walking through corridors, real gravel and plants, if you calculated all the man hours that went in to making the model, you’re talking 74 years!

 The sheer volume of original props in the Studios is impressive and it’s incredibly satisfying when you spot your favourite, whether it’s the Elder Wand or the Golden Snitch.
 See over 950 potion jars with unique props inside them in the Potions Classroom and 900 memory vials and labels in Professor Dumbledore’s office.
-Did you know over 130 plates were made to decorate the startingly pink office of everyone's least favourite teacher, Professor Umbridge, which involved filmmakers having to photograph and film real kittens with crystal balls, witche's hats and balls of wool.
+Did you know over 130 plates were made to decorate the startingly pink office of everyone's least favourite teacher, Professor Umbridge.
+Filmmakers had to photograph and film real kittens with crystal balls, witch's hats and balls of wool.
 Sounds like a fun day in the office!

 The Special Effects

 It may come as a surprise to many fans to learn that their favourite special effects were actually real!
-For example, the slithering door to the Chamber of Secrets is often mistaken for a visual effect but it is actually a fully operational door, as is the incredibly intricate Gringotts bank door.
+The slithering door to the Chamber of Secrets is often mistaken for a visual effect but it’s a fully operational door, as is the incredibly intricate Gringotts bank door.

-As you would imagine, green screen played a huge part in creating the Wizarding World of Harry Potter.
-Quidditch, for example would have been a tricky one to film without green screen!
-Why not hop on to a broom yourself and try your hand at the magical game?
+As you can imagine, green screen played a huge part in creating the Wizarding World of Harry Potter.
+Quidditch, for example, would have been a tricky one to film without green screen!
+Why not hop onto a broom yourself and try your hand at the magical game?